-We are approaching a valley of decision.
-For several weeks Moshe has been assisting us to see and understand the drastic differences between the two pathways that are diverging before us.
-He has pointed out numerous Points of Divergence between the Creator's designed way and the way of fallen minds and appetites.
-He has not been shy about confronting us with emotionally charged scenarios of choice.
-He knows our decision day - the day we will be called upon to choose which path we will follow through life's obstacle course - is drawing nigh.
+For several weeks Moshe has been assisting us to see and understand the implications of the drastic differences between the two pathways that are diverging before us.
+He has pointed out numerous Points of 'High Road' vs. 'Low Road' Divergence He has not been shy about confronting us with emotionally charged scenarios associated with choosing the Creator's designed way vs. choosing the way of our fallen mortal minds and appetites.
+He knows our decision day - the day we will be called upon to choose which approaching path we will follow through life's obstacle course - is drawing nigh.
+We are entering the valley of decision - where the crucible of divergence must be navigated.